 Environment & Natural Resources

-Achieving sustainable natural resource management in Africa requires paying equal attention to the small and large scale issues confronting the sector, and seeking long-term solutions to the problems affecting both renewable and nonrenewable resources.
-Two thirds of Africa’s population lives in rural areas, and majority of these are subsistence farmers.
-Natural resource management is a rural development issue, because rural people are the managers of much of Africa's land resources.
-Their use of the land affects wildlife, forest biodiversity, soil quality, water quality, and other natural values.
-Improving their quality of life without negatively affecting the environment will require a combination of understanding the people, their way of life, the natural environment and the knowledge of how these can be made to interact in a positive way.
+Achieving sustainable natural resource management in Africa requires navigating strategically the benefits and problems of using the environment.
+Two thirds of Africa's population live in rural areas, and majority of these are subsistence farmers.
+Natural resource management should be part of a broader rural development strategy.
+Use of land affects wildlife, forest biodiversity, soil quality, water quality, mineral resources, and food security.
+In other words, the very essence of life.
+Improving the quality of life in the rural areas without negatively affecting the environment will require understanding of the people and their way of life.

-The Center works to foster collaborations that promote improved agricultural practices and responsible resource extraction, as well as sustainable resource use.
-This entails partnering with communities, state and nongovernmental entities that are working to address resource management challenges including clean water supply, irrigation, biodiversity conservation, and resource extraction.
-Close attention is paid to opportunities and constraints inherent in co-management and conflict resolution efforts, while emphasizing the interconnections between sustainable natural resource management and human well-being.
+The Center works to foster collaborations that promote improved land use practices including agriculture and responsible resource extraction activities.
+This involves partnering with communities, state and non-governmental entities, and working to address resource management challenges including clean water supply, irrigation, biodiversity conservation, and resource extraction.
+Attention should be paid to opportunities and constraints inherent in co-management and conflict resolution efforts, while emphasizing the interconnections between sustainable natural resource management and human well-being.